-It’s also a great idea to be aware of how to care for your dental pain at home until the dentist can see you.
-This will likely improve the outcome of your emergency dental treatment while also decreasing the chances of future oral complications.
+It’s also useful to know how to care for your dental pain at home until the dentist can see you.
+This will likely improve the outcome of your emergency dental service while also decreasing the chances of future oral complications.

 While it is crucial to treat these conditions promptly, they are not dental emergencies.
 On the other hand, the circumstances below do require emergency dental care.

 Please don’t ever apply aspirin or any other pain reliever directly to your gums or teeth, as this can exasperate the gum tissue and make matters much worse.

 An emergency dentist can examine the problematic tooth and get x-rays to determine the cause of the pain.
 Root canal treatment or same-day tooth extraction might be required to treat the abscess and associated pain; antibiotics may also be prescribed.

 If you chip or break your tooth while eating or playing sports, it’s imperative to visit an emergency oral surgeon as quickly as possible.
 The sooner you undergo treatment, the more likely your dentist will be to reattach the broken piece to your damaged tooth.
 Save any portions of the chipped tooth that you find, and rinse them gently in warm water.
 Put them in a cup of milk, and carry them to the dentist’s office with you.

 If your chipped tooth is mildly painful, you can ease the discomfort by taking an over-the-counter pain reliever.
 Also, hold a cold compress against your cheek, and if you’re bleeding, bite down on a piece of gauze to apply pressure and decrease the bleeding.